-We’ll teach you everything you needs to get started with commodity trading…3>
+We’ll teach you to start commodity trading today…

-The trade in commodities is one of the main foundations of the global trading system.
-For the serious trader, a knowledge in how to trade commodities is vital: great profits can be made if a trader has an in depth knowledge of the issues surrounding globally traded commodities, and knows the mechanics of how to trade them.
+The commodities market is one of the foundations of the global trade system.
+For the serious trader, a knowledge in how to trade commodities is vital: great profits can be made if a trader has in-depth expertise in the issues driving commodity prices, and understands the mechanics of how to trade on it.

 What are Commodities?

 A commodity is a basic good or raw material in commerce that individuals or institutions buy and sell.
 Commodities are often the building blocks for more complex goods and services.

 What separates commodities from other types of goods is that they are standardized and interchangeable with other goods of the same type.
 These features make commodities fungible.
 This means that two equivalent units of the same commodity should have mostly uniform prices any place in the world (* excluding local factors such as the cost of transportation and taxes).

 Generally, commodities are extracted, grown, produced and traded in large enough quantities to support liquid and mostly efficient global trading markets.
 These markets provide a transparent way for commodity producers, consumers and financial traders to transact business.
 Examples of commodities include corn, wheat, copper and oil.